Business valuation

 Business valuation is a process and a set of procedures used to estimate the economic value of an owner's interest in a business.
-Here various valuation techniques are used by financial market participants to determine the price they are willing to pay or receive to effect a sale of the business.
+Here various valuation techniques are used by the interested counterparties to determine the price they are willing to pay or receive to effect a sale of the business.
 In addition to estimating the selling price of a business, the same valuation tools are often used by business appraisers to resolve disputes related to estate and gift taxation, divorce litigation, allocate business purchase price among business assets, establish a formula for estimating the value of partners' ownership interest for buy-sell agreements, and many other business and legal purposes such as in shareholders deadlock, divorce litigation and estate contest.

 Specialized business valuation credentials include the Chartered Business Valuator (CBV) offered by the CBV Institute, ASA and CEIV from the American Society of Appraisers, and the Certified Valuation Analyst (CVA) by the National Association of Certified Valuators and Analysts; these professionals may be known as business valuators.

 In some cases, the court would appoint a forensic accountant as the joint-expert doing the business valuation.
 Here, attorneys should always be prepared to have their expert's report withstand the scrutiny of cross-examination and criticism.